List of Malmö FF players

 Malmö Fotbollförening, also known simply as Malmö FF, is a Swedish professional association football club based in Malmö.
 The club is affiliated with Skånes Fotbollförbund (The Scanian Football Association), and plays its home games at Stadion.
 Formed on 24 February 1910, Malmö FF is the most successful club in Sweden in terms of trophies won.
 The club have won the most league titles of any Swedish club with twenty-one, a joint record eighteen Swedish championship titles and a record fourteen national cup titles.
 The team competes in Allsvenskan as of the 2015 season; this is Malmö FF's 15th consecutive season in the top flight, and their 80th overall.
 The main rivals of the club are Helsingborgs IF, IFK Göteborg and, historically, IFK Malmö.
 Since playing their first competitive match, more than 480 players have made a league appearance for the club, of whom 90 players have made at least 100 appearances; those players are listed here.

 Defender Krister Kristensson is the player with the most league appearances in the club's history, having made 348 appearances between 1963 and 1978, scoring seven goals.
-Kristensson also played for the Sweden national football team, and ended his career with 38 international caps.
+Kristensson also played for the Sweden men's national football team, and ended his career with 38 international caps.
 Forward Hans Håkansson is the player who has scored the most goals in league matches for Malmö FF, with 163 goals in 192 matches; Bo Larsson holds the record of most goals scored in Allsvenskan with 119 goals in the league.